Friday, January 30, 2009

 In summer, I love to have my devotions outdoors or on the screened porch.
 In chilly weather, curling up with a cozy throw or in a rocker in front of a crackling fire makes for a nice quiet time.
 A cup of tea, hot cocoa or coffee is nice to sip on too.

 I want to emphasize again that we are all at different ages and stages in our lives.
-I happen to have adult children and I also have the blessing of being a stay-at-home wife.
+I happen to have an empty nest and I also have the blessing of being a stay-at-home wife.
 Most mornings I do not need to be out of the house at an early hour.
 So I can take this luxuriously long time for my devotions.
 Many of you, I know, cannot.
 Especially you young moms with babies and toddlers.
-I want to stress to you not to beat up on yourselves because you don't have the time that I or someone else might have.
+I want to emphasize to you not to beat up on yourselves because you don't have the time that I or someone else might have.
 This is not about designing the perfect format for your devotions.
 It's simply about spending time with your Lord each day.
 He knows all about your children, your responsibilities, and your schedule.
 If you can only take 5 minutes for each of these components to your quiet time -- and if those 5-minute segments are separated by an hour or more -- that's still fine.
 Start with 5 minutes.
 Then aim for more the next day, asking God to give you the time you need to spend with Him.
 The important thing is to spend that time with Him each day and to work at doing so consistently.
 As you do, the blessings will be so great that you will not want to miss a day.
 May God bless you all as you seek to implement a quiet time into your daily lives!

 Recently, a couple of people have asked me about my quiet time with the Lord.
 What do I do?
 What does a typical quiet time look like?
 Well, let me begin by saying that it's probably different for everyone, because we are all in different ages and stages of life.
 I don't think there is any one "perfect" way to have a quiet time, and when you think about it, that's appropriate, because we are imperfect people.
 The most important thing is that you take time to meet with the Lord each day, preferably at the beginning of the day.
 How much time you spend and exactly what you do is going to vary from person to person.